 “A beautiful wildlife haven” wide ecological diversity and varied habitats, escarpment and picturesque ridges

 The Great Rift Valley is home to a diversity of animals and birdlife.
-There is an abundance of plains game and nocturnal animals, such as aardvark, civet, serval, leopard and striped hyena.
-Cheetah, lion and elephant are found in the swamp and grassy plains.
-Other wildlife in the area includes buffalo, giraffe, wildebeest, eland, gazelle and many more.
-Much of the topography in the area was shaped by volcanic movement of the Great Rift Valley, which adds to the spectacular scenery.
-Nearby is Hell's Gate National Park, one of only two parks in Kenya where guests are allowed to explore by foot.
+There is an abundance of plains game and nocturnal animals, such as aardvark, civet, serval, leopard, and striped hyena.
+Cheetah, lion, and elephant are found in the swamp and grassy plains.
+Other wildlife in the area includes buffalo, giraffe, wildebeest, eland, gazelle, and many more.
+Much of the topography in the area was shaped by the volcanic movement of the Great Rift Valley, which adds to the spectacular scenery.
+Nearby is Hell's Gate National Park, one of only two parks in Kenya where guests are allowed to explore on foot.
 Another attraction close to this area is the Crater Lake Game Sanctuary.
 Lake Nakuru National Park is renowned as a bird sanctuary with over 400 bird species, including huge flocks of flamingoes and many other water birds.